Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 small TREES

-scarlet cherries
+scarlet CHERRY

-suddenly STUMBLED
+suddenly tripped

-EIGHT Hundred years
+EIGHT HUNDRED years

-no GOLF
+no golf

 Get well soon

-BAKE a pie
+BAKE A pie

 BOTH tables